NuevoFoundation/workshops/content/english/Kusto-KC7/_index.md

 {{<icon name="ok" size="large">}} Build a threat intelligence report
 {{<icon name="ok" size="large">}} Make recommendations on what actions a company can take to protect themselves

-If you are a trainer please start with the next block **T3: Know Your Why**.
-If you are a student please skip ahead to **Tutorial 1: Azure Data Explorer (ADX) Basics**
+If you are a trainer please start with the next block **T3: Train-the-Trainer Intro**.
+If you are a student please skip ahead to **Activity 0: Login & Setup of the Cyber Environment**

 {{%notice warning%}}
 Please do not use the Firefox browser for this workshop.